Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Applications

+\item The training observations cover July 1926 through February 1999.
+After allowing for the 12-month context, the training targets cover July 1927 through February 1999, for a total of 860 months.
+All return and feature standardizers are fitted using training data only. \end{enumerate}

-For training, we use a {\it same‐resolution UNet} which is inspired by \cite{ronneberger2015u} as the score network $s_\theta$ and an LSTM \cite{hochreiter1997long} as the RNN encoder $R_\theta$.
-To improve the performnance, e employ the refined version of OU process: the variance‐preserving stochastic differential equation (VPSDE):
+For training, we use a {\it same-resolution U-Net} inspired by \citet{ronneberger2015u} as the score network $s_\theta$ and a two-layer LSTM \citep{hochreiter1997long} with a hidden dimension of 20 and a dropout rate of 0.1 as the RNN encoder $R_\theta$.
+The full-history generator conditions on the most recent 12 months.
+We also train a separate one-lag generator of the same architecture for the Markov baseline introduced below.
+Both models use the variance-preserving stochastic differential equation (VP-SDE):

-discretised into $N$ uniform timesteps $\{t_{n}\}_{n=1}^{N}$.
-Default hyperparameters are $\beta_{\min}=0.01$, $\beta_{\max}=10.0$, and $N=1000$.
-Then, $s_\theta$ and $R_\theta$ are trained according to Algorithm \ref{algo:training-s-r}.
-Detailed model architectures and training configurations are avaible in our github repository.
-Optimisation uses the AdamW optimiser with learning rate $10^{-3}$, $(\beta_{1},\beta_{2})=(0.9,0.999)$, and weight decay $10^{-2}$.
-A cosine‐annealing scheduler runs for 400 epochs with a 5 epoch warm-up.
-Gradients are clipped to a maximum norm of 1, and mixed precision training (bfloat16) is enabled via \texttt{torch.cuda.amp}.
-We maintain an exponential moving average (EMA) of model weights with decay 0.999 and evaluate validation metrics on the EMA weights.
-With these settings, training on a single NVIDIA T-40 is completed in about 10 minutes.
+where $\beta_{\min}=0.01$ and $\beta_{\max}=20$.
+Training uses continuously sampled diffusion times, whereas the reverse-time predictor--corrector sampler uses $\Npre=500$ predictor steps.
+The score network $s_\theta$ and the RNN encoder $R_\theta$ are trained according to Algorithm \ref{algo:training-s-r}.
+Detailed model architectures and training configurations are available in our GitHub repository.
+Optimization uses AdamW with a learning rate of $10^{-3}$, $(\beta_{1},\beta_{2})=(0.9,0.999)$, and a weight decay of $10^{-2}$.
+A cosine-annealing scheduler runs for at most 1,000 epochs following a 10-epoch warm-up; early stopping is triggered after 500 epochs without improvement.
+Gradients are clipped to a maximum norm of 1, and an EMA of the model weights with a decay rate of 0.999 is used for validation and sampling.